 You may experience pain, swelling, and tenderness after your root canal procedure, and that’s completely normal.
 However, if your discomfort or swelling severely increases, or if you experience profuse bleeding, call us!
 Additionally, while it is common to lose a small part or layer of your temporary crown or filling after your procedure, you should also contact us if you lose it entirely.

 As long as you follow our instructions carefully, you will be all healed up from your root canal procedure and pain-free in nearly no time.
-If you have any questions about the root canal procedure, don’t hesitate to contact us at Vayner Family Dentistry.
+If you have any questions about the root canal procedure, don’t hesitate to contact us at Jack Vayner DDS.
 We look forward to hearing from you and helping you have a healthy smile.